keaglin/hunters-handbook/README.md

 ![Hunter's Handbook search screenshot.
 Search term is "Ancient Forest" and the monster named "Grimalkyne" is highlighted in green](./img/Screen_Shot_2019-10-11_at_5.32.50_PM.png)
 ![Hunter's Handbook screenshot.
 Details view for the monster named "Kirin".
 Includes weaknesses, locations, brief description, etc](./img/Screen_Shot_2019-10-11_at_5.37.00_PM.png)

+### Inspiration
+Monster Hunter: World throws a ton of information at you (player and viewer alike) from the moment you jump into battle.
+There are so many different aspects and data points that inform and impact both strategy and outcome.
+We wanted to build something to empower both parties with the knowledge needed to navigate that landscape.
+Plus we thought the possibility for interaction was a cool bonus.
+Streamers can get a quick tip from their audience and viewers can make accurate suggestions and chat amongst themselves.
+All without leaving the channel.

+### How we built it
+- Bootstrapped with Create React App
+- Rescripts to rewire webpack to include custom settings to make the application do what we needed for it to work on Twitch
+- Discord, Twitch Dev Office Hours (Thanks Jameka!) and, of course, the ancient art of Google-fu
+- Paying careful attention to design docs and requirements
+- Late nights, early mornings, blood, sweat, tears

+### Challenges we ran into
+- Designing a responsive "web app" meant to live in an iFrame
+- Customizing webpack for Create React App without ejecting
+- Animations
+- Condensing several sources of data into a unified database

+### Accomplishments that we're proud of
+We overcame all the hurdles above, harnessed all the resources available to us and pulled this project together.
+If you think about it, it's kind of amazing.
+We didn't know each other.
+We met on DevPost in the "looking for teammates" section.
+And just agreed to work together.
+We ended up meshing really well and just started brainstorming and ideating.
+And continued from there.
+Neither of us has ever built anything for Twitch before.
+We both have whole lives with obligations, jobs, etc. And we did it!
+We couldn't be prouder of each other and what we've done here.
+Honestly.

+### What we learned
+First rule of understanding how webpack works?
+You don't understand how webpack works.
+XD

+### What's next for Hunter's Handbook
+Hoooomg.
+We actually have a long wishlist of cool features, including:
+- Keyboard navigability
+- Expand the handbook to include items, equipment, etc that aren't currently indexed
+- UI for searching for monsters per location (locations are indexed but the UI isn't there yet)
+- Slicker MHW-like animations (think: the green orb in the dark menus on MHW)
+- More icons and imagery!
+For example, elemental icons for resistances and weaknesses, ailments, etc to aid with quick scannability and overall readability
+- We're excited to see what features users are interested in!

 ## Project status
 Pre-release